UnitTestStudio/unlearning/README.md

-# LLM Pruning and Retraining
+# LLM Unlearning

-This project provides a framework for analyzing, pruning, and retraining neural network models in a model-agnostic manner.
-It allows users to identify important neurons associated with specific concepts, prune less relevant neurons, and retrain the model using custom datasets.
-The application is designed to be extensible and maintainable, following best practices in Python software development.
+This software analyses, ablates, and retrains a target large language model, effectively "unlearning" a given concept in the target model.
+It allows users to identify important neurons associated with the target concepts, prune the most salient neurons, and retrain the model using custom datasets.

 ## Table of Contents